awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 When you're finished, return here to move on to the next module.

-## Structured Data Use Case:  Workflow for Boston Housing Price Predictions
+## Structured Data Use Case:  End-to-End Workflow for Boston Housing Price Predictions

 We'll focus on a relatively complete TensorFlow 2 workflow in this module to predict prices based on the Boston Housing dataset.
 In particular, we'll preprocess data with SageMaker Processing, prototype training and inference code with Local Mode, use Automatic Model Tuning, deploy the tuned model to a real time endpoint, and examine how SageMaker Pipelines can automate setting up this workflow for a production environment.
 Assuming you have cloned this repository into your notebook environment (which you should do if you haven't), open the `notebooks` directory of the repository and click on the `tf-2-workflow-smpipelines.ipynb` notebook to open it.